chaowen123/cse15L-lab-report-FA23/lab-report-5.md

 **Part 2 - Reflection**
 * Vim command

-I've learned the Vim keybindings and commands for my code editor.Vim enables rapid editing tasks without relying on a mouse, which streamlines my workflow.Additionally, its suitability for remote or SSH environments, where graphical editors might not be practical, is a significant advantage.Furthermore, mastering Vim has deepened my understanding of text editing and command-line interfaces, and this skills are crucial in many IT and development roles."
+I've learned the Vim keybindings and commands for my code editor.Vim enables rapid editing tasks without relying on a mouse,which streamlines my workflow.Additionally, its suitability for remote or SSH environments, where graphical editors mightnot be practical, is a significant advantage.Furthermore, mastering Vim has deepened my understanding of text editing and command-line interfaces, and this skills are crucial in many IT and development roles."

 * java debugger(JDB)

 I've learned that gdb is very helpful for remote debugging, a critical feature when diagnosing issues in distributed applications or server-based scenarios.
 Additionally, its ability to set breakpoints and watchpoints simplifies the process of tracking code flow and examining stack traces, making it easier to pinpoint and resolve issues.